-TOPIC CODE METRIC UNIT OUR RESPONSE RT-AE-250a.4 Total amount of monetary losses as a result of legal Reporting We do not believ ve this to be material to our business. proceedings ass sociated with product safety currency Fuel Economy & RT-AE-410a.1 Revenue from a alternative energy-related products Reporting No disclosure.
-Emissions in Usephase currency - U to develop our environmental data management system to allow us to venue from alternative energy-related products moving forward.
-RT-AE-410a.2 Description of a pproach and discussion of n/a • to develop Climate Transition Plans across our global operations which strategy to add ress fuel economy and shall map the jou across our produ urney to Net Zero and incorporate the strategy to eliminate emissions greenhouse gas (GHG) emissions of products across our produ acts and services.
-Materials RT-AE-440a.1 Description of t he management of risks n/a with the use of critical materials are managed through the organisation's Sourcing associated with the use of critical materials • at strategy, processes, and procedures.
-Due to security restrictions, we are not able to disclose further on our use materials.
-Business Ethics RT-AE-510a.1 Total amount o Total amount of monetary losses as a result of None. legal proceedings associated with incidents of currency corruption, brib ery, and/or illicit international trade RT-AE-510a.2 10a.2 Revenue from countries ranked in the "E" or Reporting • ot disclosed revenue earning from countries in Band E and F due to "F" Band of Tra "F" Band of Transparency International's Government Defence Anti-Corruption Index confidentiality reasons.
-Government De RT-AE-510a.3 Discussion of pr ion of processes to manage business See response to GRI 205-1 Operations assessed for risks related to corruption ethics risks throughout the value chain More information on Group risk management and risk assurance can be Annual Report on pages $89 \text{ to } 106$ .
-TOPIC CODE METRIC UNIT OUR RESPONSE Activity Metrics RT-AE-0 A.000 Production by reportable segment Number See "Understanding Babcock", on pages 2-3 of our Annual Report.
-RT-AE-0 000.B Number of employees Number See Table 1 and Table 3 in the Charts and tables section.
+TOPIC CODE METRIC UNIT OUR RESPONSE RT-AE-250a.4 of monetary losses as a result of legal Reporting We do not believe e this to be material to our business. proceedings a proceedings associated with product safety currency Fuel Economy & RT-AE-410a.1 Revenue fron n alternative energy-related products Reporting No disclosure.
+Emissions in Usephase currency o develop our environmental data management system to allow us to enue from alternative energy-related products moving forward.
+RT-AE-410a.2 Description o f approach and discussion of n/a 0 o develop Climate Transition Plans across our global operations which strategy to ac ldress fuel economy and shall map the jour across our produc mey to Net Zero and incorporate the strategy to eliminate emissions greenhouse g as (GHG) emissions of products Materials RT-AE-440a.1 Description o f the management of risks n/a vith the use of critical materials are managed through the organisation's Sourcing associated wi th the use of critical materials 0 strategy, processes, and procedures.
+Due to security restrictions, we are not able to disclose further on ou materials.
+Business Ethics RT-AE-510a.1 Total amount Total amount of monetary losses as a result of None. legal proceedings associated with incidents of corruption, bribery, and/or illicit international trade currency RT-AE-510a.2 Revenue fron n countries ranked in the "E" or Reporting "F" Band of Transparency International's Government Defence Anti-Corruption Index currency confidentiality reasons.
+RT-AE-510a.3 Discussion of processes to manage business n/a See response to G RI 205-1 Operations assessed for risks related to corruption. ethics risks th roughout the value chain More information Annual Report on on Group risk management and risk assurance can be found in our pages 89 to 106 . ТОРІС CODE METRIC UNIT OUR RESPONSE Activity Metrics RT-AE-C 000.A Production by reportable segment Number See "Understanding Babcock", on pages 2-3 of our Annual Report.
+RT-AE-C 000.B Number of employees Number See Table 1 and Table 3 in the Charts and tables section.